 The VFM metrics as required by the regulator for social housing are set out below, these demonstrate the performance of the Registered Provider element of our business.
 Where required, costs have been identified that relate to the delivery and management of company owned assets.
-There is no median for housing providers with less than 1,000 units so the median for housing providers between 1,000 and 2,500 has been shown for information. amendments are indicated on each metric.
+There is no median for housing providers with less than 1,000 units so the median for housing providers less than 2,500 has been shown for information.
+Amendments are indicated on each metric.